foxBMS/foxBMS-primary/doc/sphinx/gettingstarted/can_com.rst

 | ISENS0_I_Measurement         | 16                    | 32             | False           | 0.001      | -2147483.648 | -2147483.648 | 2147483.647 | Intel         |
 +------------------------------+-----------------------+----------------+-----------------+------------+--------------+--------------+-------------+---------------+

 ``ISENS0_I_ByteX`` indicate status values and counters of the current sensor measurement and are not used.
-For details the `datasheet of the current sensor <http://www.isabellenhuette.de/uploads/media/IVT_Modular_Brief_Datasheet_1.0_01.pdf>`_ must be consulted.
-``ISENS0_I_Measurement`` is the current value measured by the sensor.
-It is a 32 bit signed value with 1 mA resolution.
-It must be noted that resolution in CAN transmission is not the same as measurement accuracy.
+For details the `datasheet of the current sensor <http://www.isabellenhuette.de/uploads/media/IVT_Modular_Brief_Datasheet_1.0_01.pdf>`_ must be consulted. ``ISENS0_I_Measurement`` is the current value measured by the sensor.
+It is a 32 bit signed value with 1mA resolution.
+It must be noted that resolution in CAN transmission is not the same as the measurement accuracy.

 +------------------------------+-----------------------+----------------+-----------------+------------+--------------+--------------+-------------+---------------+